AEG washing machines rated

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-AEG washing machines sit within the Electrolux stable of domestic appliance brands, which includes Zanussi and Electrolus.
+AEG washing machines sit within the Electrolux stable of domestic appliance brands, which includes Zanussi and Electrolux.
 The AEG brand can be traced all the way back to Berlin in 1883.
 The German Electricity Company, as it was known back then, has been bought and sold a number of times over the years.

-If you're thinking about buying an AEG washing machine and wondering how it compares to other popular washing machines brands, our table below gives you all the information you need.
+If you're thinking about buying an AEG washing machine and wondering how it compares with other popular washing machine brands, our table below gives you all the information you need.

-You can find out how AEG washing machines score in our reviews and how reliable they are.
-As well as how owners rate them.
-We've included the pros and cons that you need to know about as well as our Which? verdict on whether you should buy one.
-If know you want an AEG and simply want to read about individual models, you can compare scores of all of our AEG washing machine reviews.
+You can find out how AEG washing machines score in our reviews and how reliable they are, as well as how owners rate them.
+We've included the pros and cons that you need to know about, plus our Which? verdict on whether you should buy one.
+If know you want an AEG and simply want to read about individual models, you can compare scores of all of them in our AEG washing machine reviews.

 Every piece of information you'll find here has been independently researched – we buy the AEG washing machines we test ourselves, and we run our own surveys to find out what owners really think of their machines.